wp-plugins/flyzoo/readme.txt

 ####Chat rooms####

-Nobody likes ghost towns: a new visitor can see who is online, start conversations with other users or a **live support** session with an operator!
+Nobody likes ghost towns: engage your community with topic-related **group chats**!

 * Chat rooms can be private or public
 * Customizable bad word filter
-* Create multiple chat rooms on your site (WOW &amp; PRO Plans)
+* Multiple chat rooms on your site (WOW &amp; PRO Plans)
-* Users can start private chats with other users
+* Users can start private conversations with other users
 * Chat windows can be moved, resized and minimized
 * Rich set of emoticons
-* Operators can ban users and remove comments from chat rooms
+* Operators can ban users and remove comments
 * Preview Media Links (Youtube, Vimeo, SoundCloud and more...)
 * Sound Notifications
 * Users can update their profile and avatar
-* Responsive chat layout
+* Responsive layout

 ####Languages####

-The chat widget is available in English (...other languages coming in May, 2014)
+Flyzoo chat widget is currently available in English (...other languages coming in May, 2014!)

 == Installation ==